s2way/nrcm/README.md

 ### Controllers

 All controllers must be located inside the application's Controller folder.
-They must be declared as a constructor function and NRCM will try to instantiate them when a valid request is issued.
+They must be declared as a constructor function and WaferPie will try to instantiate them when a valid request is issued.

 ```javascript
 function MyController() {